Taenerys/youthwithyou2/README.md

-# Youth With You 2 ranker
+# Youth With You 2 Ranker

 ## Description
-A personal ranker that ranks the trainees from the program Youth With You 2 on iQuyi.
+A personal ranker that ranks the Top 35 trainees from the program Youth With You 2 on iQuyi.
+Your ranking can be shared via link.

 Inspired by [this website](https://produce48.github.io/)!

 ### Technolgies used